Luis-Nobrega/OOM-Internship-WRF/CONFIGS/README.md

 There are two operating modes, **forecast** and **historic**.

 ### Forecast
-- Time interval for dates chosen up to 7 days prior to `UTC` time;
+- Time interval for dates chosen up to 7 days prior to `UTC` current time;
 - Can run up to 384h (16 days) after start_date;
 - Allows data retireving intervals that are multiples of 3.
 By default, it will try to use 6h.
 - Allows for selecting data based on the domain size and coordinates.